Moodamultani/portfolio/README.md

 Robotics, managed a student project in C++ that developed a 3D graphical interface to simulate the function of end-effector of a robotic manipulator, 1996-99.

-Developed a <b>backpropagation neural network (BPNN)</b> with stochastic gradient descent as the optimiser in C language - applied to handwritten recognition - 1993-95.
+Developed a <b>backpropagation neural network (BPNN)</b> with stochastic gradient descent as the optimiser in C language - applied to handwritten character recognition, 1993-95.

+Teaching of postgraduate subjects of Systems Programming, Numerical Analysis and Mathematica programming, 1991-95.

 One-to-one Teaching of Mathematics (and later computer science) at GCSE, Advanced Levels and university students of programming, 1979-present.